atdd-bdd/GherkinExecutorForJava/README.md

 ```
 featureFiles.add("simple_test.feature");
 ```
-You may see several other files that are used for testing GherkinExecutor.
-You can comment them out, if they aren't already.
-They are used for testing the application
+Note: If you already have a feature file editor in your IDE, the editor may show some errors on `Include`, `Data` and `Import` lines.
+Simply change these lines to `* Include`, `* Data` and `* Import`.

 #### Run it:
 Run Translate and you should see a new package in the test directory, `gherkinexectuor.Feature_Simple_Test` The name comes from the Feature name in the file, not the name of the feature file. in this package, you will see four files.

 Rename the file `Feature_Simple_Test_glue.tmpl` to `Feature_Simple_Test_glue.java`.
 This will be the only time you will do this.

 In this glue file  you will be making changes to add calls to production code and make asserts.)

 If you add additional Scenarios that have new steps, you will need to create the step method in the glue code.